 One year on it feels like only yesterday he was still here, winding up my gran, making up private jokes and telling his stories.
 I can still hear his voice guiding and encouraging me through life.

 My fiancé and I decided we wouldn’t have flowers at our wedding and instead have balloons to celebrate the day.
-This was to support the British Lung Foundation with their research and help others with COPD.
-We bought BLF balloon pin badges for our guests, my sister made me a bauble bouquet (to symbolise the BLF balloon) and even our cake was balloon themed.
+This was to support Asthma + Lung UK with their research and help others with COPD.
+We bought the charity pin badges for our guests, my sister made me a bauble bouquet and even our cake was balloon themed.

 As I took this massive step in my life where I would have done anything to have my dada present, I wanted to do something big to honour his memory.

-We as a family are passionate about the BLF and the Breath of Life Fund we started for our grandad.
+We as a family are passionate about the Breath of Life Page we started for our grandad.
 It still receives donations on birthdays or special occasions and is a way for us to remember our dada.